leilaicruz/example-workshop-online/_extras/customization.md

   used for the title of the extra pages.
 More information about extra pages are [available in the README](https://github.com/carpentries/workshop-template#creating-extra-pages).

-For lesson pilot workshops, you should uncomment the following three fields in `_config.yml`:

-* `pilot_lesson_site` - the URL of the lesson pages that will be taught at the workshop.
-* `pilot_pre_survey` - the URL of the pre-workshop survey you have prepared for the pilot workshop.
-(The standard Carpentries pre- and post-workshop surveys should not be used for pilot workshops.)
-* `pilot_post_survey` - the URL of the post-workshop survey you have prepared for the pilot workshop.

-## Site URL

-GitHub Pages sites are formatted as `https://GITHUB_USERNAME.github.io/REPOSITORY_NAME`.
-For example, if the URL for your repository is `https://github.com/gvwilson/2015-07-01-oomza`, the URL for its website will be `http://gvwilson.github.io/2015-07-01-oomza`.
+For example, if the URL for the repository is `https://github.com/gvwilson/2015-07-01-miskatonic`, the URL for the website will be `http://gvwilson.github.io/2015-07-01-miskatonic`.

 You should not need to modify any of the other variable values in `_config.yml`.